 - The newborn has decreased grip on one side

-Like other birth injuries, Erb’s palsy typically develops as a result of a difficult delivery.
-The nerves in the brachial plexus can be injured when:
+The nerves in the brachial plexus can be injured during delivery when:

-- The infant’s head and neck are pulled toward the side as the shoulders pass through the birth canal
+- The baby’s head and neck are pulled toward the side as the shoulders pass through the birth canal

 - The infant’s shoulders are pulled during a head-first delivery